mckennapsean/dissertation/content/06-security.md

 [@Wood2014] In this work, we utilized four distinct discourse channels: a software company, a research organization, university information security, and an operational organization.
-These different discourse channels interacted together and led to successful outcomes as a result.
+These different discourse channels interacted together and led to successful visualization artifacts as a result.

 ![